Workiva/built_redux/README.md

  }

-// These are reducers, a pure function with (state, action, builder) => state signature.
+// These are reducer functions.
+They have a (state, action, builder) => void signature.
-// It describes how an action transforms the state into the next state.
+// It describes how an action transforms the state into the next state by applying changes to the builder supplied.
-// You are required to builder passed, calling state.rebuild will NOT update
-// the state in your redux store. increment(Counter state, Action<int> action, CounterBuilder builder) => builder..count = state.count + action.payload;
+// You are required to builder passed, calling state.rebuild will NOT update the state in your redux store. increment(Counter state, Action<int> action, CounterBuilder builder) => builder..count = state.count + action.payload;